mithunshanbhag/mithunshanbhag.github.io/_posts/2023-02-28-my-playbook.md

 There is a time & place, when you may have to opt for complexity.

-* you've outgrown the simple.
-* in late stages, when you've nailed simple
+* In late stages, when you've nailed the simple and outgrown it.
 * When you full understand the tradeoffs involved in switching from simple to complex.
 * if the probability of failure is high, you might as well stuck with simple
 * Only when we've exhausted all simpler options, should we start looking at more complex solutions.